arihant-bhuyan/Investment-Portfolio/README.md

 Realized gains/losses were computed for assets that have been sold during the year.
 The timing of these trades plays a crucial role in the profitability of the portfolio.

 ![image](https://github.com/user-attachments/assets/8163b93b-5d5d-4a35-bb7a-d747a2c38a86)

-#### Diversification Strategy
-The portfolio was designed to have a balanced growth strategy in mind, exploring high-growth tech stocks with more stable assets such as bonds and index funds.
-This helps in managing risk, especially during volatile market periods.
-Here’s how different asset categories contributed to this strategy:

-- **Equity (Tech Stocks)**: Stocks like AAPL, TSLA, GOOGL, and MSFT were tend to represent the growth-oriented part of the portfolio.
-While they introduced volatility, they also provided the highest potential for returns.
-- **ETFs**: SPY and QQQ provides a balanced exposure to broader markets, reducing the risks associated with individual stock holdings.
-SPY, which mirrors the S&P 500, offered more stability, while QQQ capitalized on the technology sector’s performance.
-- **Bonds**: AGG acted as a safety net.
-Bonds usually move inversely to stocks, and AGG provided protection during market downturns, contributing to overall portfolio stability.
-- **Mutual Funds**: VFINX contributed steady returns, similar to SPY, and served as a low-risk component, ideal for long-term growth.

 ---